Decompression (diving): Physics and physiology of decompression

 The risk of decompression sickness after diving can be managed through effective decompression procedures and contracting it is now uncommon, though it remains to some degree unpredictable.
-Its potential severity has driven much research to prevent it and divers almost universally use decompression tables or dive computers to limit or monitor their exposure and to control their ascent speed and decompression procedures.
+Its potential severity has driven much research to prevent it and divers almost universally use decompression tables or dive computers to limit or monitor their exposure and to control their ascent rate and decompression procedures.
 If DCS is contracted, it is usually treated by hyperbaric oxygen therapy in a recompression chamber.
 If treated early, there is a significantly higher chance of successful recovery.

-A diver who only breathes gas at atmospheric pressure when free-diving or snorkelling will not usually need to decompress but it is possible to get decompression sickness, or taravana, from repetitive deep free-diving with short surface intervals.
+A diver who only breathes gas at atmospheric pressure when free-diving or snorkelling will not usually need to decompress but it is possible to get a form of decompression sickness, called taravana, from repetitive deep free-diving with short surface intervals.